Address

 1. Plant massings of colorful flowers, like cosmos, zinnias, and sunflowers.
 These attract pollinators with their vibrant colors.

-2. Cluster fragrant flowers, such as lavender, salvia, and monarda.
+2. Cluster fragrant flowers, such as lavender, salvia and monarda.
 Their intoxicating scents lure pollinators to their nectar.

 3. Create focal points with pollinator-friendly plants in raised beds, containers or dedicated garden areas.